Ali Rafea: Early life and education

 Ali Rafea was born on April 7, 1950, in Cairo, Egypt.
 He is the fifth of ten siblings, and the eldest of three brothers.
 He attended public primary, preparatory, and secondary schools in Cairo, Egypt and graduated from Cairo University.
 In 1973, Rafea earned a Bachelor of Science degree in electronics and communication engineering, and in 1975, earned a graduate diploma in computer science from the Institute of Statistical Studies and Research (also at Cairo University).
 Rafea continued his studies at Université Paul Sabatier, Toulouse, France, where he received another graduate diploma in Computer Science (D.E.A.) in 1977 and completed a PhD in computer science in 1980.

 In 1993, Rafea was the Chair of Computer Science Department, Institute of Statistical Studies and Research, Cairo University.
 In 1998, Rafea was the Vice Dean for Education and Student Affairs of the Faculty of Computers and Information at Cairo University.

 His research interests include data, text and web mining, natural language processing, and machine translation, and knowledge engineering and knowledge-based system development.

-Rafea is a spiritual teacher, and the head of The Egyptian Society for Spiritual and Cultural Research ESSCR, and his teachings about Islamic Spirituality focus on the Revelation to the Prophet Muhammad as an inclusive path that reflects the unity of all revelations and words of wisdom, ancient and modern, beyond diversities of expressions.
+Rafea is a spiritual teacher, and the head of The Egyptian Society for Spiritual and Cultural Research ESSCR, and his teachings about Islamic spirituality focus on the revelation to the Islamic prophet Muhammad as an inclusive path that reflects the unity of all revelations and words of wisdom, ancient and modern, beyond diversities of expressions.
 Rafea is recognized by Who's Who in the World, 11th Edition, 1993–1994, and recognized by Who's Who in Science and Engineering, 2nd Edition, in 1994.

 Career

 Ali Rafea initiated a spiritual cultural and educational project that includes four books.
 The first book in that series is Beyond Diversities: Reflections on Revelation, which traces a common spiritual path found in heavenly revelations and primordial religions, according to research on sacred texts.
-The second book Islam from Adam to Muhammad and Beyond, which is about how the revelation to the Prophet Muhammad reintroduced, confirmed and clarified this one common path of spirituality.
+The second book Islam from Adam to Muhammad and Beyond, which is about how the revelation to Muhammad reintroduced, confirmed and clarified this one common path of spirituality.
 The third book, Divine Revelation and Human Interpretations: Opening New Horizons, explores different mindsets behind the varied readings of Islamic scriptures, differentiating between an open approach and closed ones with different degrees of tolerance.
 Ali Rafea's approach encourages varied interpretations, as long as those interpretations align with the message of love and peace (pacifism).